MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-configure-tracking.md

 [!INCLUDE [mlflow-prereqs](includes/machine-learning-mlflow-prereqs.md)]

-## Configure MLflow tracking URI
+## Configure the MLflow tracking URI

-To connect MLflow to an Azure Machine Learning workspace, you need the tracking URI for the workspace.
-Each workspace has its own tracking URI and it has the protocol `azureml://`.
+To connect MLflow to an Azure Machine Learning workspace, you need the tracking URI of the workspace.
+Each workspace has its own tracking URI, which starts with the protocol `azureml://`.

 [!INCLUDE [mlflow-configure-tracking](includes/machine-learning-mlflow-configure-tracking.md)]